harunsmrkovic/digime-android-sdk/README.md

 Upon success DigiMeClient returns a `CAFiles` object which contains a single field `fileIds`, a list of file IDs.

-Finally you can use the returned file IDs to fetch the file data in JSON format:
+You can then use the returned file IDs to fetch the file data in JSON format:

 ```java
  /* @param fileId         ID of the file to retrieve